StuffGames/Unity-Blender_VirtualCamera/README.md

 There is a bit of setup to do to get the project working properly but it is not too much.

+For more info and proper details head over to the Wiki page.

 # REQUIREMENTS:
 - Unity Editor
 - Blender